aws-amplify/amplify-category-api/packages/amplify-graphql-api-construct/README.md

 Convert one or more appsync SchemaFile objects into an Amplify Graphql Schema.

-**NOTE** This API is in preview and is not recommended to use with production systems.

 ###### `filePaths`<sup>Required</sup> <a name="filePaths" id="@aws-amplify/graphql-api-construct.AmplifyGraphqlDefinition.fromFilesAndStrategy.parameter.filePaths"></a>

 - *Type:* string | string[]